jeffreygwang/form-great-teams/README.md

 This is **Release 1.0**, a production version using naïve randomness. **Version 1.1**, using simulated annealing, is in development.

-> Used by: Harvard Consulting on Business and the Environment, Harvard Undergraduate Data Analytics Group, and other orgs.
+> Used by: Harvard Consulting on Business and the Environment, Harvard Undergraduate Data Analytics Group, Harvard Computer Society, and other clubs.

 ## Introduction